jangrudo/ai-apocalypse/README.md

 them in an appropriate way.
 Einstein’s special relativity theory was a combination of existing Lorenz transformation formulas, known from the theory of electromagnetism, with Galilean principle of relativity.
-His later general relativity theory introduced a novel interpretation of Newtonian laws of gravitation, by combining theoretical mechanics with non-Euclidean geometry, just to name a few examples.
+His later general relativity theory introduced a novel extension to Newtonian laws of gravitation, by combining theoretical mechanics with non-Euclidean geometry, just to name a few examples.

 When we add these “horizontal” connections to our tree-like picture from the previous